 I/we, and 2

-I/we, Head of Household Со-Н , Head of Household
+I/we, Head of Househow Id Co-H lead of Household

 Resident(s) of , residing at

-verify that I/we have received and reviewed the HABC Pet Policy and I/we understand and accept
+verify that I/we have received and r reviewed the HABC Pet Policy, and d I/we understand and accept

 the HABC Pet Policy.
-I/we am/are a lso aware that the HABC Pet Policy is an official part of
+I/we am/a re also aware that the HABC Pet Policy is an official part of

-my/our Lease, and that I/we am/are to abide by all its terms, and that tt my/our failure to do so is a
+my/our Lease, and that I/we am/ar e to abide by all its terms, and that t my/our failure to do so is a

-material violation of my/our Lease.
+material violation of my/our Lease 2.

 Signature of Resident(s)

+Signature of Resident(5)

 Head of Household Date

+Duit

 Co-Head of Household Date

 SECTION II

-Pet Description: Type: Sex:
+Pet Description: Туре: Sex:

-Weight: Age: Name:
+Weight: Age: : Name:

 Color and Markings:

 Spayed: Neutered:

-City License No.: (Сору must be attached)
+City License No.: (Copy must be attached)

 Date of Most Recent Vaccination(s):

 Veterinarian's Name:

 Veterinarian's Address:

-Veterinarian's Telephone Number:
+Veterinarian's Telephone Number: :

 HABC ACOP: Draft 7-26-19 F-7